andybluntish/andybluntish.com/src/colophon.md

 The tippity-taps happen inside [Neovim](https://neovim.io/) and [Ghostty](https://ghostty.org/).
 If you care, my [dotfiles](https://github.com/andybluntish/dotfiles) are on GitHub—but note this is _not_ an endorsement for their use.

 The purdy pictures are made purely for my own amusement with [Blender](https://www.blender.org/) and the [Affinity suite](https://affinity.serif.com/).
 You'll likely never see them.
-The jangly sounds are made with my old Telecaster, or an Eastman T386.
+The jangly sounds are made with my old Telecaster and Eastman T386.
 You'll likely never hear them.